wainel/Python-basics/README.md

 ## Random Numbers
 Random module for pseudo-random numbers, the secrets module for cryptographically strong random numbers, and the numpy.random module to generate arrays filled with random numbers.

+## Decorators
+Decorators in Python.
+A decorator is a function that takes another function and extends the behavior of this function without explicitly modifying it.
+I